jbcodeforce/ML-studies/docs/ml/nlp.md

 ## Embedding

 An embedding is a mathematical representation of a set of data points in a lower-dimensional space that captures their underlying relationships and patterns.
-There are different embedding types: image, word, graph, video embeddings.
+There are different embedding types: image, word, sentence, graph, video embeddings.
+[CLIP](https://openai.com/index/clip/), from OpenAI, is an embedding for both text and image in the same vector spaces, so enabling text to image generation.

 The vector numbers intent to capture the attributes of the object and the semantic and syntactic relationships between words.
 Dense embeddings were introduced by Google’s [**Word2vec**](https://arxiv.org/abs/1301.3781) (Mikolov et al) in 2014 and used in GPT model.
 The transformation of word to vector, gives the capability to compute arithmetics with words, like **similarity** computation.
 Vectors which are closer together, mean they represent semantically similar concepts.

+**Sentence embedding** vectorize a complete sentence to do semantic similarity of sentences.
 The technique works by training a neural network on a large corpus of text data, to predict the context in which a given word appears.
 Principal Component Analysis (PCA) and Singular Value Decomposition (SVD), auto-encoder, are dimensionality reduction techniques.

 See [this basic code](https://github.com/jbcodeforce/ML-studies/blob/master/llm-langchain/RAG/embeddings_hf.py) which uses `SentenceTransformer all-MiniLM-L6-v2` model to encode sentences of 100 tokens, construct from a markdown file.